 - Telecommunications Relay Services

-The following are some important things to know about the Americans with Disabilities Act (ADA) (2):
+Important things to know about the ADA (2):

 - “Reasonable accommodations” must be provided for qualified students or employees who have a disability.
 These accommodations may include providing written communication in alternative formats, redesigning equipment, modifying tests, etc.